-If you’re planning to be in China for a longer period of time, than WeChat is essential.
-And if you’re living here, then get your bank account set up and then link it to the wallet function within WeChat.
+If you’re planning to be in China for a longer period of time, WeChat is essential.
+And if you’re living here, get your bank account set up and then link it to the wallet function within WeChat.
 More and more things can be paid for by this app making cash seem obsolete.

 This great app is available for Beijing, Shanghai, Guangzhou, Suzhou and Shenzhen – and you don’t need multiple apps, you can change the city within the app.
 This is great for figuring out where to eat and drink as well as other venues like “swimming pool” or “antique market”.
 The listing gives you a function to show the taxi driver in Chinese so you won’t be stumped once you sit down in a cab.

 Note: the information on this app can be outdated (things change fast in China).
 If you can call ahead, it’s advisable.

 Those of us who live here are addicted to this app.
 It gives you the Air Quality Index (AQI) for wherever you are in China or the nearest big city.
 You’ve heard about it: the air pollution is bad in most of China.
 Use the AQI index to help you gauge whether or not to take that morning run outside or hit the gym.

 The app works similar to weather apps by showing you the local AQI for wherever you are.
 But you can add cities to your listing so you can follow the AQI of other places you may be traveling.

 By now, everybody is pretty familiar with Uber, the car service.
 While taxi apps are plentiful in Chinese cities, if you don’t read and write Mandarin, they can be really difficult to manage.
 Uber has an English interface and you can use your international credit card for payment.
 (You'll want to warn your card company in advance if you plan to use Uber abroad.)